WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 The first parameter is the transaction ID of the transaction to be accelerated, the second parameter is the wallet password.

-It does not automatically broadcast the new transaction, so it still needs to be (manually) broadcasted.
+It does not automatically broadcast the new transaction, so it still needs to be manually broadcasted.

 ### canceltransaction

-Cancels a transaction and returns its hex; ready for broadcast.
+Cancels a transaction and returns the hex of a new transaction; ready for broadcast.
-It first tries to use [RBF](glossary/Glossary-GeneralBitcoin.html#replace-by-fee-rbf)), if that is not possible it will do [CPFP](glossary/Glossary-GeneralBitcoin.html#child-pays-for-parent-cpfp).
+It first tries to use [RBF](glossary/Glossary-GeneralBitcoin.html#replace-by-fee-rbf), if that is not possible it will do [CPFP](glossary/Glossary-GeneralBitcoin.html#child-pays-for-parent-cpfp).
 It is similar to the _speeduptransaction_ method, except that the transaction sends the bitcoin back to the wallet (to an unused internal address).
-The transaction is not automatically broadcasted.

 ```bash
 curl -s --data-binary '{"jsonrpc":"2.0", "id":"1", "method":"canceltransaction", "params":["ab83d9d0b2a9873b8ab0dc48b618098f3e7fbd807e27a10f789e9bc330ca89f7", "UserPassword"]}' http://127.0.0.1:37128/WalletName | jq